Twelve Gifts of Christmas: Ideas for women with travel on their holiday wishlist

 Helen Lo started the company with the help of her sons because she had back problems and wanted to create lightweight bags that were also stylish.
-The Claremont comes in black, tan and light grey.
-(I do like the tan, but also love the grey – it’s so pretty.)
-These are expensive but often go on sale for as much as 70% off.
+I also own their camera bag and a tote.
+The quality is very good.

 Scarf by Bloom & Give $50+

 Scarves are my favourite travel accessory.
 They are light to carry around and ideal for covering shoulders on a chilly evening or when entering a temple.
 They add a hit of colour to a neutral outfit (perfect accessories to capsule wardrobes) and you can throw them over your head if you get caught in the rain.

 Bloom & Give produces all of its beautiful items in India which is known for its gorgeous textiles thanks to heirloom traditions which have existed for thousands of years.
 Generations have passed down the art of embroidery, weaving and the dying and printing fine cotton.
 The result: stunning scarves of exceptional quality.
 I have purchased scarves on my travels in India and the cotton is truly exceptional.
 Bloom & Give donates 10% of every purchase to help send a girl to school.
 Educate a girl and change the world!
 Free shipping and returns in the US!